White Pudding Sandwich

 A square of fried Lorne sausage, a runny fried egg and a tattie scone stacked in a Scottish morning roll, the full Glasgow breakfast plate folded into one hand.

-Hot loose haggis under a fried egg in a soft Scottish roll, where the running yolk floods the peppery oat-and-offal grain and binds a mound that would otherwise fall out the side.
+Hot loose haggis under a fried egg in a soft Scottish roll: the running yolk floods the peppery oat-and-offal grain and holds together a mound that would otherwise spill out the side.

 A fried egg on buttered bread, white set firm and yolk left soft, salt and pepper straight onto the egg.
 The whole craft is keeping a liquid yolk inside a flat sandwich.